TzuHsuanLin-127322/Comp5450Challenge1/README.md

 - **Empty-State Prompt:** If the list is empty, a centered “Add product” button encourages users to create their first item.
 ### Add/Edit Product Page
 - **Enter product title**
-  - The title is entered via a text field in the `ProductFormPage`.
+  - The title is entered via a text field in the ProductFormPage.
-  - Changes to the title are handled in real-time by the `ProductViewModel`.
+  - Changes to the title are handled in real-time by the ProductViewModel.
-  - The title is validated and synced with the `Product` model.
+  - The title is validated and synced with the Product model.

 - **Upload/select product image**
-  - Users can upload or select images using the `ImagePicker`.
+  - Users can upload or select images using the ImagePicker.
   - Users can add new images or remove existing ones.
   - Images are stored as file paths and displayed in a grid.